TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 Using pysnom for bulk FDM
 -------------------------

-In this section:

-* Show an approach curve using default arguments
-* Show the same approach curve using specific tip arguments
-* Show the same approach curve using multiple harmonics

-In this section we'll show how the bulk FDM can be used in ``pysnom`` by simulating an approach curve from bulk silicon (Si).
+In this section we'll show how the bulk FDM can be used in ``pysnom`` by simulating an approach curve from bulk silicon (Si) in a few different ways.

 .. hint::
    :class: toggle